Roma (1972 film): Plot

 Federico Fellini recounts his youth in Rome.
 The film opens up with a long traffic jam to the city.
 Once there, scenes are shown depicting Rome during the Fascist regime in the 1930s as well as in the 1970s.

 A young Fellini moves into a vivacious guesthouse inhabited by unusual people (including a Benito Mussolini lookalike) and run by a sick obese woman.
-He visits two brothels—one being dilapitated and overcrowded and the other one more stylish and luxurious—and seemingly falls in love with a prostitute working in the latter one.
+He visits two brothels—one being dilapidated and overcrowded and the other one more stylish and luxurious—and seemingly falls in love with a prostitute working in the latter one.
 Other attractions in Rome are shown, including a cheap vaudeville theatre, streets, tunnels, and an ancient catacomb with frescos that get ruined by fresh air soon after the excavators discover it.
 One memorable scene in the vaudeville theatre captures an irate patron swinging a dead cat up onto the stage, in protest.

 The most famous scene depicts an elderly solitary noblewoman holding an extravagant liturgical fashion show for a Cardinal and other guests with priests and nuns parading in all kinds of bizarre costumes.
 The film eventually concludes with a group of young motorcyclists riding into the city and a melancholic shot of actress Anna Magnani, whom the film crew met in the street during shooting and who would die some months afterwards.